 Besides needing more time to finish everything, reluctant readers also need more time practicing reading.
 One of the best ways to get extra practice reading is to read books that are *below* the actual reading level of the student so that it’s an easier task.

-Reading the Bible is also an excellent way to practice reading.
+Reading the Bible is also an excellent way to practice reading and can be a wonderful way to approach homeschooling a struggling reader.
 You can also find online ways to practice and memorize sight words and word families.

 Homeschool a Reluctant Reader with a Different Approach